elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *Window*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `events` is a space-separated string of events to remove from the nodes.
 - `callback` is a function that accepts an `event` argument, which will be called when the event is triggered.
-- `options` is an object containing properties to define how the event should be removed.
+- `options` is an object containing options for how the event should be removed.
     - `capture` is a boolean indicating whether to use a capture event, and will default to *null*.

 ```javascript